DETAILED ACTION

 With respect to claim 1, the claims recite:

-calculate a plurality of feature vectors representing features of an input sample from the input sample which is multidimensional data (mental process; As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
+convert a plurality of input samples, each of which is multidimensional data, into a plurality of feature vectors representing features of the plurality of input samples which is low-dimensional data, by using a plurality of feature calculation models (mental process; As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
 For example, this limitation an evaluation of data to calculate a plurality of feature vectors representing features)

-calculate similarity between an average value of the plurality of feature vectors and a representative vector corresponding to a class to which the input sample belongs among a plurality of representative vectors to corresponding to a plurality of classes respectively, the representative vector having same dimensionality as each of the plurality of feature vectors (mental process; As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
+calculate similarity between an average value of the plurality of feature vectors and each representative vector corresponding to a class to which each of the plurality of input samples belongs, among a plurality of representative vectors, the plurality of representative vectors corresponding to a plurality of classes respectively and, having same dimensionality as each of the plurality of feature vectors (mental process; As drafted and under its broadest reasonable interpretation, this limitation covers performance of the limitation in the mind (including an observation, evaluation, judgment, opinion) or with the aid of pencil and paper but for the recitation of generic computer components.
 For example, this limitation an evaluation of data to determine the similarity between an average value of the plurality of feature vectors and a representative vector of a class to which the input sample belongs)

 Step 2A, Prong 2: